wp-plugins/zeno-font-resizer/readme.txt

 == Description ==

 This plugin allows you to give the visitors of your site the option to change the font size of your text.

+Features:

+* Uses JavaScript and jQuery to set the fontsize.
-The plugin acts over jQuery and saves the settings in a cookie.
-So the visitor sees the same font size if they revisit your site.
+* Settings are saved in a cookie, so the visitor sees the same fontsize on a revisit.
-Which content is being resized, the resize steps and other options you can set on the admin page called "Zeno Font Resizer".
+* Admin page to set which content is being resized, the resize steps and other options.
+* You can use the standard widget or you can use code to add to your theme.
+* Simple and Lightweight.

 == Installation ==